-Quanticate successfully worked on a Hemophilia clinical trial where we delivered biostatistical and programming support via an FSP model.
-There was a focus on CDISC Standards, especially ADaM standards due to the unique nature of the trial and ensuring that the reporting of hemophilia specific data was possible, Quanticate overcame the challenges felt by our client and provided solutions so that the trials tight deadlines were met with the trial database being locked on time for reporting to commence.
+Quanticate has successfully been working on a Hemophilia clinical trial where we delivered biostatistical and programming support via an FSP model.
+The focus was on CDISC and especially ADaM standards due to the unique nature of the trial.
+To ensure the reporting of the hemophilia specific data was possible, Quanticate overcame particular challenges that our client had flagged, of which then we provided solutions so that the trials tight deadlines were met along with the trial database being locked on time for reporting to commence.

 Quanticate has been providing functional service provider (FSP) support for this Top 20 pharmaceutical company since 2015.
 Initially the contract agreement was for two full-time equivalents (FTEs), one statistician and one programmer, however in four months this was increased to six; in 2018 this was increased to 15 FTEs across both statistics and programming, working across three departments and covering both lead roles (trial statistician and trial programmer) and support roles across a wide range of studies.
 Over this time the relationship between Quanticate and the sponsor has strengthened along with the sponsor’s trust in Quanticate; the sponsor now classifies Quanticate as a preferred supplier.

-One of the key trials Quanticate has been working on is a multicentre, single-armed open label phase 3b clinical trial essential for the sponsor’s submission for their recombinant FVIII replacement therapy into a new regulatory region.
-This trial collected data from approximately 70 patients with severe hemophilia A ranging from young pediatric patients (0-<6 years) through to adults (≥18 years); recruiting them into both preventative and on demand treatments, 25% of whom additionally took part in pharmacokinetic (PK) analyses.
+One of the key trials Quanticate has been working on is a phase 3 clinical trial essential for the sponsor’s submission into a new regulatory region.
+This trial was performed for patients with severe hemophilia.
+Recruiting them into both preventative and on demand treatments, 25% of whom additionally took part in pharmacokinetic (PK) analyses.

-The trial consisted of a main phase and an extension phase, currently only the main phase has been completed (that is, DBL achieved and the study report finalized).
+The trial consisted of a main phase and an extension phase.
 The primary objective of this trial was to assess the effectiveness of the drug in the treatment of bleeding events.
 This trial was the first study in the product development program being conducted following CDISC standards.

-There was an abundance of challenges in this trial; one of the largest challenges was, as mentioned before, this trial was the first CDISC trial for this product development program.
-This meant that the systems to ensure a smooth movement of data from source to ADaM were not present at the start of the trial and required setting up and fine tuning throughout the trial.
+There were challenges within this trial; one of the largest was that the trial was the first CDISC trial for this product development program.
+This meant that the systems to ensure a smooth movement of data from source to ADaM was not present at the start and required setting up along with fine tuning throughout the trials progression.
 Additionally, the sponsor’s team was not as familiar with the ADaM standards (SDTM dataset were not produced by the statistics and programming team) and the process of ensuring the dataset structures were in the most efficient form for representing and reporting hemophilia specific data resulted in these structures being variable and liable to change as the study progressed.

-The team members had regular catch-up meeting, both internally and with the sponsor’s team, to discuss issues and come up with solutions; feeding this information back to the sponsor with appropriate suggestions.
+All the team members had regular catch-up meetings, both internally and with the sponsor’s team, to discuss issues and come up with solutions; feeding this information back to the sponsor with appropriate suggestions.
 In addition to working on the datasets the same team members worked on the production or review of outputs derived from these datasets; reducing learning time as the members were already familiar with these datasets, even after recent dataset restructuring.

-Whilst working on the datasets and output the Quanticate team was also constantly looking for any data issues, in both generic data (age consistency, visit date and visit order, etc) and hemophilia specific data (bleed start/end timings and treatments, treatment pattern checking, target joint definitions, re-bleed definitions, Annualized bleeding rate [ABR] duration calculations, etc); proactively feeding these issues back to the sponsor’s team and clinical data management (CDM) or SDTM programmers as appropriate.
+Whilst working on the datasets and outputs the Quanticate team was also constantly looking for any data issues, in both generic data (age consistency, visit date and visit order, etc) and hemophilia specific data (bleed start/end timings and treatments, treatment pattern checking, target joint definitions, re-bleed definitions, Annualised bleeding rate [ABR] duration calculations, etc); proactively feeding these issues back to the sponsor’s team, clinical data management (CDM) and the SDTM programmers as appropriate.

-The process of preparing the SDTM dataset to a point where that they were ready for use in ADaM datasets turned out to be very lengthy; causing delays in both starting and finalizing ADaM datasets.
-However, despite these setbacks and other complications, data base lock (DBL) was reached on time and the EMA reporting requirement was satisfied.
+The process of preparing the SDTM dataset to a point where that they were ready for use in ADaM datasets turned out to be very lengthy; causing delays in both starting and finalising ADaM datasets.
+However, despite these setbacks and other complications, data base lock (DBL) was reached and achieved on time and the EMA reporting requirement was satisfied.

 During the dry runs the sponsor was impressed with the level of quality of the outputs; in spite of all the data issues.
 As a result, one of the Quanticate team has been given the role of trial statistician for the extension part of the trial.